acidburn0zzz/nolith-release-tools/doc/monthly.md

 The process begins seven **working days** before the 22nd.
 The [release manager] should begin the monthly release process *no later than* the 9th.

+For an idea of the release process please see the [monthly template](https://gitlab.com/gitlab-org/release-tools/blob/master/templates/monthly.md.erb).

 The release manager should make sure there's a work in progress blog post available for the next release the moment the previous release has been published.
 This allows other developers to leave comments about the release,